corelight/corelight-cloud/terraform/aws-flow-sensor/README.md

 ```

 ## Processing Flow Logs From Other Accounts
-VPC Flow S3 buckets can contain flows from several other accounts.
+VPC Flow S3 buckets can contain flows from several accounts.
 The Flow Sensor requires a cross account role
 in any account sending logs to the bucket it is paired with to process those logs.
 The Flow sensor will attempt to
 assume into accounts found in the bucket with the configured cross account role and will ignore any that are inaccessible.

 ### Example
 For example, if the VPC Flow Sensor is deployed in account `111111111111` and is paired with the `vpc-flow-bucket`, the
 bucket may contain logs from other accounts.
 The following directory structure shows that logs are being sent from
 accounts `222222222222` and `333333333333`.
-To process these logs, the Flow Sensor will need a cross-account role in
+The Flow Sensor will need a cross-account role in each of these accounts to
-each of these accounts.
+process the flow logs.

 ```
 vpc-flow-bucket/